 Returning to our jaunt through Unit C, we now come to element C2.
 This is possibly my favourite subject – fire and explosion.
 This is largely unchanged from before, mostly clarifying and expanding on what was there.
-It covers the basic properties of flammables/explosives and the familiar mechanisms of vapour cloud explosions and BLEVEs, the way buildings are affected in fires (structurally) and the prevention of explosions.
+It covers the basic properties of flammables/explosives and the familiar mechanisms of vapour cloud explosions and BLEVEs.
+The way buildings are affected in fires (structurally) and the prevention of explosions.
 Of note, is explicit mention of the dust pentagon.
-It’s tempting to think of this as some magic amulet to ward off fires or a translation of 5-steps to risk assessment for the Ancient Greeks.
-No, in fact it’s something that was already effectively included before anyway in terms of what you need to have in place for a dust explosion to occur.
+It is something that was already effectively included before, in terms of what you need to have in place for a dust explosion to occur.

-In order to totally humiliate the fire triangle (or even the fire tetrahedron if we’re feeling three dimensional) there are five sides to a pentagon – obviously.
+In order to totally humiliate the fire triangle (or fire tetrahedron) there are five sides to a pentagon – obviously.
 The first three sides are the same as the fire triangle – fuel (the combustible dust), oxygen (present in sufficient quantities), ignition source (such as a spark).
-The final two sides of the pentagon are dispersion (the fine dust has to be dispersed in the air as a cloud in sufficient concentration) and confinement (the dispersed cloud has to be enclosed, say, in a container or pipe – otherwise the explosion is rather,…er…, unsatisfying – more a ‘poof’ really).
+The final two sides of the pentagon are dispersion (the fine dust has to be dispersed in the air as a cloud in sufficient concentration) and confinement (the dispersed cloud has to be enclosed, say, in a container or pipe).
 In truth there are other factors too – such as the size of the dust particles (big chunks don’t disperse or burn well – which appears to be the same principle for sewage) and moisture content/humidity (wet stuff doesn’t burn well).